ericvc/AI-Blackjack/ai/README.md

 ```

 Blackjack simulations are run repeatedly, with the observed outcomes of
-the games used as labels and the state of the player and dealer hands
+the games used as output labels and the state of the player and dealer
-serving as the inputs for training the model.
-For training, I opted to
+hands serving as the inputs for training the model.
+For training, I
-borrow methods from Deep Q-Learning by using fixed Q-value targets to
+opted to borrow methods from Deep Q-Learning by using fixed Q-value
-predict the likelihood of the different possible outcomes.
-Using fixed
+targets to predict the probability of each possible outcomes.
+Using
-Q-value targets have been shown to speed up the rate of learning and
+fixed Q-value targets has been shown to speed up the rate of learning
-improve estimates of the model parameters during training.
+and improve estimates of the model parameters during training.
 This
 technique involves actually creating two separate machine learning
 models: an “online model” and a “target model”.
 The target model is used
-by the AI to predict the outcomes of a game given the current hand
+by the AI to predict the outcomes of a game given the current hand, but
-(i.e., the Q-values), but the actual training based on the outcome of
+the actual training, based on the outcome of each round, takes place
-each round takes place using the online model.
-After a pre-defined
+using the online model.
+After a pre-defined number of iterations (e.g.,
-number of iterations (e.g., every 50th game), the weights of the target
+every 50th game), the weights of the target model are updated using the
-model are updated using the weights estimated from the online model.
-The
+weights estimated from the online model.
+The purpose of this approach is
-purpose of this approach is to avoid instabilities that can arise during
+to avoid instabilities that can arise during reinforcement learning,
-reinforcement learning, which can ultimately lead to poor optimization
+which can ultimately lead to poor optimization gradients such that the
-gradients such that the backpropagation algorithm is unable to
+backpropagation algorithm is unable to effectively explore the parameter
-effectively explore the parameter space.
+space.

-The framework used here is very similar to approaches like proper Deep
+The framework used here is very similar to approaches from proper Deep
-Q-Learning, but differs in two import respects.
+Q-Learning, but differ in two import respects.
 First, the
 decision-making model is updated each round using a labeled
 (categorical) outcome with categorical cross-entropy loss function.
 True
-Q-learning instead involves training a network based on the outcome of a
+Q-learning would instead involve training a network based on the outcome
-continuous reward function (e.g., Huber loss) based on the .
-Second,
+of a continuous reward function (e.g., Huber loss).
+Second, there is no
-there is no “replay buffer” or limited cache of prior gameplay
+“replay buffer” or limited cache of prior gameplay experiences for the
-experiences for the model to call upon.
-The model used here is updated
+model to call upon.
+The model used here is updated after each round,
-after each round, with no memory
+with no memory
 limitation.

 ``` python